agedus/memo/README.md

 ## About The Project

 This is made so you can add a memo and watch them from the command line.
-You whil also be able to run the memos you save.
+You wil also be able to run the memos you save.

 <!-- GETTING STARTED -->
 ## Installing Memos